Showing posts with label Bruce Davison. Show all posts

 She'll Croak the Blues Right Out of Your Heart!

 Much was made of Lucille Ball's "singing."
 A lifetime of smoking, a voice-damaging stint on Broadway in Wildcat (1960), and a fondness for bourbon, left Ball with a distinctive rasp that wasn't always kind to Jerry Herman's songs.
 Some critics at the time claimed Lisa Kirk (Rosalind Russell's voice in much of Gypsy) dubbed some of the vocals (Ball said Kirk should sue!), but Ball claimed all responsibility.
 While it would have been nice to have had a singer in the role, if we had to have Lucy (and it seems like we did), I prefer hearing her real voice.
 I'm not a big fan of dubbing.
-Marni Nixon's soulless voice ruins West Side Story and My Fair Lady for me, Marianne McAndrew's voice in Hello, Dolly! seems to emanate from her hat, and don't get me started on the voices they chose for Liv Ullman and Peter Finch in Lost Horizon...
+Marni Nixon's soulless voice ruins West Side Story and My Fair Lady for me, Marianne McAndrew's voice in Hello, Dolly! seems to emanate from under her hat, and don't get me started on the voices they chose for Liv Ullman and Peter Finch in Lost Horizon...

 Mame Dennis is a bohemian at heart, a sophisticated misfit thumbing her nose at convention.
 But like the actress herself, Lucille Ball's Mame exudes too much practicality.
 The only thing oddball about her is her wardrobe.